sumitcodename47/sumitcodename47/README.md

 - Interests : Travelling, Cooking, Video Games.
 - ⚡ Fun fact: 9GAGer.

-> Motivation is temporary, discipline is Permanant.
+> Motivation is temporary, discipline is Permanent.

-> Your progress depends on your Team, be it a technical, personal or professional.

 - 📫 How to reach me: